To open the Cloud Monitoring Administration page: From the main menu, select Administration → Modules → Cloud Monitoring.

 Amazon Web Services

 The Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides resizable compute capacity in the cloud.
 OmniCenter can automatically detect and configure your EC2 resources for monitoring, but you must already have an AWS account that includes EC2 services.
-EC2 virtual machines can be managed in OmniCenter using device templates like any other managed device.
+(Be sure that the AWS account used is configured in Identity and Access Management to be included in the “Monitors” group, and has the ReadOnlyAccess permission.)

-OmniCenter currently supports collecting the following metrics from an Amazon EC2 VM instance:
+OmniCenter currently supports collecting the following statistics from an Amazon EC2 VM instance:

 |Cloud Connections||Inbound Packets